Benjamin Boyd: Legacy

 Ben Boyd's Tower, used for whale-spotting, Beowa National Park.

 Boyd's legacy includes the buildings of Boydtown near Eden on Twofold Bay in New South Wales.
 The township was established by Boyd to provide services for the extensive properties he owned locally.
 It was abandoned in the mid-1840s when Boyd's finances failed.
 The township has since been revived.

 Boyd's Tower is located at the entrance to the park near Twofold Bay and was designed as a lighthouse and lookout.
 The tower was designed by Oswald Brierly who had accompanied Boyd to Australia from England.
 It was built from sandstone quarried in Sydney.
 The structure was not commissioned as a lighthouse and the building work stopped in 1847 as funds became short.
 The tower was used as a whale sighting station.
-Whaling was already an established industry when Boyd arrived in the area and he brought with him his own boats and crew, and went into competition with the locals and expanded his fleet until he had nine whaling boats working for him.
+Whaling was already an established industry when Boyd arrived in the area and he brought with him his own boats and crew, and went into competition with the locals and expanded his fleet until he had nine whaling ships working for him.

 The locality of Newton Boyd derives its name from a squatter run licensed under Archibald Boyd, cousin of Benjamin Boyd, who claimed the run as his own as well as others which were owned nominally by his cousins or business partner Joseph Robinson.
 The town of Newton Stewart in Scotland was near where Benjamin Boyd was raised.
 The name was in use by 1845.